franklinscudder/franklinscudder/README.md

 - 👋 Hi, I’m @franklinscudder (Tom)
 - 👀 I’m interested in Machine Learning, Simulation and Modelling, Audio Processing, Quantum Computing, PenTesting/CTFs, Crypto, Algoritmic Trading, esoteric and barebones programming and of course anything that flies!
 - 🌱 I’m currently learning more about quantum computing and trying to expand my mathematical and programming horizons, diving deep into any engineering rabbit hole I find!
-- 💞️ I’m looking to collaborate on testing, improving and expanding QutiePy!
+- 💞️ I’m looking to collaborate on testing, improving and expanding QutiePy and Convo!
 - 📫 How to reach me: email me at findlaytel@gmail.com

 *Currently looking for employment or research opportunities!!!*